 Rohlf, A., Holub, F., Koch, N., Ritter, N. (2020): The effect of clean air on pharmaceutical expenditures, Economics Letters, Volume 192, 109221.

 von Graevenitz, K., Roemer, D., Rohlf, A. (2018): The Effect of Emission Information on Housing Prices - Quasi-experimental evidence from the European Pollutant Release and Transfer Register, Environmental and Resource Economics, 69(1), 23-74.

 Recent working papers

-Rohlf, A. (2018): Did Globalization help Germany become cleaner? - The effect of increasing Import/Export Exposure on local air pollution at the German county level, Working Paper.
+Rohlf, A. (2020): Did Globalization help Germany become cleaner? - The effect of increasing Import/Export Exposure on local air pollution, Working Paper.

-Rohlf, A. (2014): Detecting Shifts in US Monetary Policy before the Financial Crisis of 2008 Taylor Rules, Breakpoint Tests and Narrative Evidence as Means of Evaluating US Monetary Policy, Research Paper at UC Berkeley.
+Rohlf, A. (2014): Detecting Shifts in US Monetary Policy before the Financial Crisis of 2008 - Taylor Rules, Breakpoint Tests and Narrative Evidence as Means of Evaluating US Monetary Policy, Working Paper.

 Rohlf, A., Holub, F., Koch, N., Ritter, N., 2020

 The effect of clean air on pharmaceutical expenditures